livingsocial/keyspace/README.md

 All encryption of plaintext happens client-side via a command line tool which runs on a computer under the control of a trusted administrator.
-Data is encrypted using NaCl's "SecretBox" primitive (i.e. XSalsa20 + Poly1305) prior to transmission to the server, and remains encrypted until accessed by another client with the read (or verify) capabilities.
+Data is encrypted using NaCl's "SecretBox" primitive (i.e. XSalsa20 + Poly1305) and signed with the Ed25519 digital signature algorithm prior to transmission to the server, and remains encrypted until accessed by another client with the read (or verify) capabilities.

 Ruby Client
 -----------